Our Christmas opening hours

 Remortgaging may not be a suitable option for all homeowners, consider the following when deciding if you should remortgage:

 • If the value of your home has dropped, remortgaging may not make sense, this is because you’ll have less equity in the house, so your LTV ratio will be higher.
 When you have a higher LTV ratio, you will get a less advantageous mortgage rate and therefore, remortgaging may cost you more money.
-To work out how much equity you currently own, all you need to do is subtract the amount remaining on your mortgage from the value of your property.
+To work out how much equity you currently have, all you need to do is subtract the amount remaining on your mortgage from the value of your property.

 • If you don’t have much left to repay on your mortgage, the savings you can make by changing deals may be outweighed by the fees and costs involved in switching.